pmeeny/CI-MS2-BicepMusicFanSite/README.md

 - For the hero video and text overlay on the index.html page, I used the code with some modifications from the w3schools website: https://www.w3schools.com/howto/howto_css_fullscreen_video.asp

-- I use a number of Bootstrap components and the source code in the examples: Navbar, Carousel, Modal, Collapse in the four webpages
+- I use a number of Bootstrap components and the source code in the examples: Navbar, Modal in the five webpages
     - https://getbootstrap.com/docs/4.6/components/navbar/
     - https://getbootstrap.com/docs/4.6/components/modal/